|Absinthe Pernod Fils "Garanti Fabriqué en 1913"

 certainly bual or malmsey.

-the Araujo family, still living in Madeira.
-Their
+descendants of the Araujo family, still living in Madeira.
+Their ancestors arrived at

 choice Reserve from Cama do Lobos".